Virus (2019 film)

-Virus is a 2019 Indian Malayalam-language medical thriller film co-produced and directed by Aashiq Abu set against the backdrop of the 2018 Nipah virus outbreak in Kerala.
+Virus is a 2019 Indian Malayalam-language survival medical thriller film co-produced and directed by Aashiq Abu set against the backdrop of the 2018 Nipah virus outbreak in Kerala.
 The film was written by Muhsin Parari and Suhas-Sharfu.
-It stars an ensemble cast consisting of Kunchacko Boban, Indrajith Sukumaran, Tovino Thomas, Poornima Indrajith, Parvathy Thiruvothu, Revathi, Sreenath Bhasi, Rahman, Asif Ali and Madonna Sebastian.
+It stars an ensemble cast consisting of Kunchacko Boban, Indrajith Sukumaran, Tovino Thomas, Poornima Indrajith, Parvathy Thiruvothu, Revathi, Rima Kallingal, Sreenath Bhasi, Rahman, Asif Ali and Madonna Sebastian.

 Principal photography took place from January to February 2019 in a single schedule shot extensively in Government Medical College, Kozhikode and Government Homoeopathic Medical College, Kozhikode.
-The film was released worldwide on 7 June 2019, garnering critical acclaim and office success.
+The film was released worldwide on 7 June 2019, garnering critical acclaim and was a box office success.
 It was included in The Hindu's top 25 Malayalam films of the decade.

 Plot

 Zakariya Mohammed is infected and brought to the Government Medical College, Kozhikode, where he suffers from the symptoms of an unknown virus and, after a few hours, dies.
 Geetha, who was taking Zakariya's CT scan, gets infected by the virus.
 The doctors and nurses are worried and confused by her constantly fluctuating blood pressure.
 A nurse Akhila who treated Zakariya gets infected too.
 Slowly more cases are identified in the surrounding areas.
 Dr. Salim (a neurologist) while checking on Zakariya's father, Razak, notices symptoms related to poisoning and Japanese encephalitis and other such infections.
 Dr. Salim also asked Dr. Suresh Rajan to conduct a sample test for Nipah virus.
 The samples were collected from Suhana, sister of Zakariya.

 As the death toll begins to rise, Dr. Suresh Babu confirms the unknown virus to be Nipah.
 Nipah spreads across Kozhikode and the neighbouring districts.
 Sister Akhila (the nurse who treated Zakariya), dies after a long battle with the virus and before she died, she wrote a letter to her husband.
 The film progresses with real life experiences of people who we are aware of when it has happened and also creates a backstory for each affected patient and generates an interest in the narration.

 In an emergency situation, a team of medical practitioners and healthcare professionals, led by the Health Minister of Kerala C. K. Prameela and District Collector Paul V. Abraham IAS, camp in Kozhikode to tackle the crisis.
 There is an attempt made to justify that this is not a bio-weapon used by any country or organisation.
 While the film is ending, the film pays tribute to scientists, medical professionals, hospital staff, volunteers and the people who came forward to support the team to solve the virus attack.
 Health minister, C. K. Prameela announces Kozhikode Nipah virus free.
 In the end, it is shown that Zakariya saw a flying fox (a breed of bats) that was on the ground.
 He went there and before coming in contact with the bat, he took a picture of the bat for his Instagram story.